-macrofinancial pilot (since FY2014).6 As shown in Figure 1, MCM resources declined as part of the overall downsizing of the IMF in the years just prior to the GFC.
+the Monetary and Capital Markets Department (MCM) and spending by area and other functional departments on the macrofinancial pilot (since FY2014).
+As shown in Figure 1, MCM resources declined as part of the overall downsizing of the IMF in the years just prior to the GFC.
 MCM's budget was rebuilt following the crisis, particularly during FY2014-18.
 Figure 2, based on detailed data by output, shows that MCM spending specifically on surveillance activities has increased by the equivalent of around 10-20 full-time staff-years (FTEs) since 2012.
-Much of this increase went to costly FSAPs in the five most systemically important financial centers (S5, i.e., China, the euro area, Japan, the United Kingdom, and the United States) and to the GFSR, while resources for cooperation with other international organizations were cut back.
+Much of this increase went to costly FSAPs in the five most systemically important financial centers (S5, i.e., China, Euro area, Japan, U.K., and U.S.) and to the GFSR, while resources for cooperation with other international organizations were cut back.
 There may also have been some increase in area department resources applied to financial surveillance, particularly in the context of launching the macrofinancial pilot, but attention to financial surveillance has competed with a variety of demands on area departments in recent years.

-However, overall resources for financial surveillance seem barely back to their pre-GFC levels.
-MCM's personnel spending is now at about the same level as in the mid-2000s, both in real dollar terms and as a share of the Fund-financed IMF budget (about 9 percent).7 Further, resources for financial surveillance face constraints going forward.
-Support
+17. However, overall resources for financial surveillance seem barely back to their pre-GFC levels.
+MCM's personnel spending is now at about the same level as in the mid-2000s, both in real dollar terms and as a share of the Fund-financed IMF budget (about 9 percent).
+Further, resources for financial surveillance face constraints going forward.
+Support for the macrofinancial pilot was expected to be phased out as this analysis becomes a standard component of Article IV consultations.
+And as part of a budget streamlining effort, the IMF has recently taken steps to control costs of financial surveillance along with other activities.
+In May 2018, management decided to cap the resources available for individual FSAPs and to limit the analytical chapters of the GFSR to one per issue.
+The future path of overall resources for financial surveillance thus remains unclear, despite the expanded responsibilities and importance of these activities to the IMF's mission.

-6 During the past five years, MCM's FTE envelope for surveillance rose from 125 to 140 FTEs (FTE represents the cost of an average full-time employee which during the evaluation period stood at about US\$300,000).
+&lt;sup>6 During the past five years, MCM's FTE envelope for surveillance rose from 125 to 140 FTEs (FTE represents the cost of an average full-time employee which during the evaluation period stood at about US\$300,000).
 In addition, during the past three years, other departments (primarily area departments) directed 20-25 FTEs to a pilot program to support the mainstreaming of macrofinancial analysis into Article IV consultations (although part of these resources may have been redirected from other financial surveillance work).
-Spending on multilateral surveillance declined from FY2010 to FY2014 as cooperation with other international organizations was cut back or reclassified, but resources for the GFSR increased from 20 FTEs in FY2012 to 28 FTEs in FY2018.
+Spending on multilateral surveillance declined from FY2010-14 as cooperation with other international organizations was cut back or reclassified, but resources for the GFSR increased from 20 FTEs in FY2012 to 28 FTEs in FY2018.

-Excludes travel and externally-financed resources, which are mainly used to fund capacity development work.
+&lt;sup>7 Excludes travel and externally-financed resources, which are mainly used to fund capacity development work.